-Last year, October we went to Budapest for a weekend getaway.
+Last year we went to Budapest for a weekend getaway.
 Budapest, the capital city of Hungary, has a unique atmosphere, offers an extensive nightlife, beautiful architecture and various natural thermal baths.
 The city is the result of the combination of the cities Buda and Pest.
+In this post we share 7 things to do, where you can sleep and where you can eat.
+Enjoy!

 Start the day by climbing up the Gellért Hill to enjoy some of the best views of Budapest.
 From here you can see the difference between the Buda side and the Pest side of the city, with the Danube dividing the two sides.
 Visit the Hungarian Parliament Building and its surroundings and learn about the Hungarian history.
 Afterwards, visit one of the famous thermal baths.